Is Genoa, Italy Worth Visiting?

 5. Visit the Royal Palace Museum

 The Royal Palace Museum is a gorgeous museum located on the historic Via Balbi.
-As its name implies, this museum used to be the royal palace of Genoa.
+As its name implies, this museum used to be the palazzo reale, or royal palace, of Genoa.
 The furnishings are beautiful, the whole building has good air conditioning, and the views from the terrace are some of the best views in all of Genoa.
-Entrance to the museum costs €10.
-For more details, check out the museum’s website.

 Facade of the Royal Palace of Genoa from its inner courtyard